brian-bfz/NeuraTwin/README.md

 python generate_data.py --n_ctrl_parts 2 --case_name double_stretch_sloth
 ```

+Brian's notes:
+1. urdfpy is outdated.
+Ignore its requirement on networkx version.
+When running it for the first time, numpy will return an error saying that np.float is outdated.
+Replace that with float.

 Options:
 -   --inv_ctrl: inverse the control direction
 -   --n_ctrol_parts: number of control panel (single: 1, double: 2)